U.S. seeks North Korean amnesty for American jailed for 15 years

 “U.S. citizens crossing into North Korea, even accidentally, have been subject to arbitrary arrest and long-term detention,” reads the department’s travel warning, updated in March.

-Bill Richardson, a former U.S. ambassador to the United Nations who has made numerous trips to North Korea that included efforts to free detained Americans, said Bae’s case should not become entangled in the current U.S.-North Korea impasse.
+Former U.N.
+Ambassador Bill Richardson, who has made numerous trips to North Korea that included efforts to free detained Americans, said Bae’s case should not become entangled in the current U.S.-North Korea impasse.

 “Now that the sentencing and the North Korean legal process has been completed, it is important that negotiations begin to secure Kenneth Bae’s release on humanitarian grounds or a general amnesty,” said Richardson, who visited North Korea in January with Google Inc CEO Eric Schmidt.

-White House spokesman Jay Carney said any negotiations with North Korea were “dependent upon the North Koreans demonstrating a willingness to live up to their international obligations.”
+White House spokesman Jay Carney said any negotiations with North Korea are “dependent upon the North Koreans demonstrating a willingness to live up to their international obligations.”

 North Korea is the subject of U.N.
 Security Council resolutions calling for an end to its nuclear and missile tests, as well as punitive U.N. sanctions.